-It is snowing outside and I have a giant Tupperware of leftover Creamy Tomato Tortellini Soup I made the other night.
+It is snowing outside and I have a giant Tupperware of leftover Lightened-Up Creamy Tomato Tortellini Soup I made the other night.
 Let me tell you, this is a cold-weather-weeknight-or-weekend-super-easy-go-to- dinner!
 Oh yah, did I mention is is only 5 ingredients?

 My love affair with Tomato Soup and Tortellinis began in my late-20’s…

 I remember years and years ago, I made one of many trips to Trader Joe’s for my usual purchases (i.e.: tomato soup, tortellini, cookie butter…don’t judge).
 The little super-genius recipe person that was set up in the store that day had it going on.
 I walked right over to him and said “Ooooh what are you sampling for us today?”
 That was the moment my life changed forever.
 I had my first taste of creamy tomato soup with cheesey tortellinis.
 The rest is history.

 Single and ready to….eat soup and drink wine home on my couch.

 I was single at the time and it is hard cooking for one.
 You don’t want to work too hard, have a much to clean up, or buy too many groceries for a meal.
 So my go-to was this tomato soup with tortellinis.
 Not going to lie, I ate this and paired it with an entire bottle of wine so my choices were not choices anyone should mimic.
 Also, my metabolism was MUCH better in my late 20’s.

 Every once in awhile, I would have this amazing meal.
 Only nowadays, I have grown it up a bit and let me tell you, it is so much better than the boxed tomato soups out there!

 How is this tortellini soup lightened-up you ask?